 2. Casio fx-115ES PLUS Engineering/Scientific Calculator

-Cons: Lacks graphing ability
+Cons: Lacks graphing ability.

-3. Helect Standard Function Desktop Calculator
+6. Helect Standard Function Desktop Calculator

 The Helect is a standard desk calculator available in five color options, including black (shown here), white, pink, orange and blue.
 The large calculator is ideal for tax and currency conversion, while also including function and command signs.
 The 12-digital calculator includes large, easy to read buttons, has an ergonomic design and anti-slip feet to keep it in place.

 Pros: The digital readout is placed on a 30-degree incline for clear visibility.

 Cons: The Helect uses solar power and can be run on one AA battery for extended and uninterrupted use, but the battery must be purchased separately.